 The idea that sex is limited to vaginal penetration is an antiquated belief that prioritizes male pleasure over female pleasure.

 Sex does not equal penetration (although your solo sex may involve it), and it’s time to stop discounting all sexual experiences that don’t involve penetration.
 You can have great sex without penetration or even orgasm.
 If you’re expressing yourself in a sexual way, that’s sex.

 We’re not born knowing what we like.

 Our likes and dislikes develop over time.
 And sometimes they change.
 This is true for all things, from strawberries to sports to spanking.
 Some things never change, but others do.
-Life is about trying new things and checking in with yourself about whether or not you want to be doing something or not.
+Life is about trying new things and checking in with yourself about whether or not you want to be doing something.

-The answers to these questions give you a guide-map.
-It’s a guide-map of your sexuality that you can use to find fulfilling relationships.
+The answers to these questions give you a guide-map of your sexuality that you can use to find fulfilling relationships.